towersvault/shinpokered/README.md

 	- However, there is a unique unused sfx in the battle audio bank that signifies getting some kind of important item
 	- This is likely what was going to be used for getting a badge at some point, and it has been restored
   - Bike music stops playing now when going down a hole
-  - Assigned a proper forget-move sfx during battle
+  - The proper forget-move poof sfx plays during battle
   - Fixed a bug having to do with rare instances of bending the audio pitch
   - Victory music won't play if a wild 'mon faints but the player has no 'mons remaining; it's a blackout
   - The jingle for finding a hidden item will no longer be skipped during an audio fadeout